Brighton’s bohemian borough – Hanover

 The Independent, Queens Park

 Just as the name suggests, this independent freehold pub has built up a well-earned reputation for superb, ever-changing beers and ales to supplement the quality food offering.
 This local gastropub has a strong food focus, with a menu that wouldn’t look out of place in most restaurants.
 The pub has a homely feel with a stylish décor that could easily be a trendy locals living room.
 Add to this, the bar has a top record player and vinyl collection, regular live music and roasts that have people queuing out of the door; The Independent has got it all.

 Crowning the hike up Southover street is the aptly named Haus on the Hill.
 Formerly The Southover, Haus on the Hill is the new tap house for Brighton Bier.
 As well as a good selection of their own craft brew, the Haus also stock a good selection of German lager and wheat beer and an ever rolling selection of guest ales and ciders.
 Stomach lining comes from Dizzy Gull Kitchen with a distinctly Vietnamese bent, but classic roasts are served on Sundays.
 Upstairs is available for private hire with a buffet menu available for parties.

-The Reservoir, Howard Road
+Free Haus, Howard Road

 Constant Service, Islingword Road

 The Constant Service is a proper local pub, but not just for local people.
 This truly local pub has served the people of Hanover since around 1871 and is backed by local brewing legends Harvey’s of Lewes.
 This lively local has regular live music events, quizzes and DJ’s in addition to spinning classic and contemporary vinyl on the decks behind the bar.
 The food is quality pub grub with veggie options and Sunday roasts with their handmade pies being a highlight.
 If the sun is out, then be sure to head out to their award-winning garden.
 Photo credit: Constant Service